 HIV in older people

 Nearly two-thirds (63%) of older adults were diagnosed late (defined as having a CD4 cell count less than 350 per mm3 within three months of diagnosis).
 Adults diagnosed when aged 50 years and over were more likely to present late compared with adults aged under 50 (44%).
-This information is based on reports made by PHE's HIV in the United Kingdom: 2013 report.

 For detailed research into ageing and HIV, visit the Terrence Higgins Trust (THT) website.